Varicose veins are swollen, twisted, painful veins that have filled with blood.

 - Your doctor will puncture the varicose vein.

-- Your doctor will thread a flexible tube (catheter) through the vein up to your groin.
+- Your doctor will thread a flexible tube (catheter) through the vein.

 - The catheter will send intense heat to the vein.
 The heat will close off and destroy the vein and the vein will disappear over time.